Long Passwords, Short Memories

 Make them long: There is some debate over the best minimum length of a password.
 Analysis from security expert, Troy Hunt, has shown that many of the sites we use, do not require very long passwords.
 However, research from Georgia Tech Research Institute (GTRI) shows that the longer the password, the better.
 Even back in 2010, Richard Boyd, a senior researcher at GTRI said, “Eight-character passwords are insufficient now… and if you restrict your characters to only alphabetic letters, it can be cracked in minutes.”
 Another GTRI research scientist involved in the project, Joshua L. Davis, said , “…any password shorter than 12 characters could be vulnerable -- if not now, soon.”
 As computing power increases, the need to create longer passwords will increase as well.

 Strong passwords have multiple characters: Use all four character sets including uppercase letters, lowercase letters, numbers and special characters.
 In most cases, spaces are also allowed, which means you can use a sentence as your password or passphrase.
-The reason you should follow this rule is due to a certain password-cracking tool that uses a rainbow table—a database of possible passwords and their associated hashes (hash is a term used to describe how passwords are stored on your computer.
-We’ll get into more detail in later blogs).
-We’ll talk more about rainbow tables in a subsequent blog post but for now, to explain rainbow tables, let’s imagine you have a dictionary of words, without the definitions, that contains all English words in only lowercase letters.
+The reason you should follow this rule is due to a certain password-cracking tool that uses a rainbow table—a database of possible passwords and their associated hashes (hash is a term used to describe how passwords are stored on your computer).
+We’ll talk more about rainbow tables in a subsequent blog, but for now, to explain rainbow tables, let’s imagine you have a dictionary of words, without the definitions, that contains all English words in only lowercase letters.
 That’s a pretty thick book.
 Now stack on top of that a dictionary of all English words in only uppercase letters.
 It would make the stack twice as high.
 Now add to the stack, a book filled with all numbers from 0 to 99999999.
 Each of these books represents a rainbow table of possible passwords.
 In a computer, each of these databases is very large but they can be managed with a laptop and a large amount of storage.
 Now imagine if you had one book that had all three of those dictionaries, plus every word in mixed-case and with numbers substituting letters, combined together.
 For example, the word “bat” might have some of the following options:

 Since all of these options are in the “books” and since computers can read and compare those password hashes at high rates of speed, it is quick and trivial to crack a password like those shown above.
 So you can see that creating an eight character, all-lowercase password could be a relatively quick exercise for a hacker to crack with minimal effort and computing power.
 However, if you created a 20-character password with all the character sets, it would be quite difficult to crack due to the size of the rainbow table and the computing power needed to execute the attack.